ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 - : bool = true
 ```

 Some functions, such as `String.ends_with` have labelled parameters.
 Labels are useful when a function has several parameters of the same type; naming arguments allows to guess their purpose.
-Above, `~suffix:"less"` indicates `"less"` is passed to as labelled argument `suffix`.
+Above, `~suffix:"less"` indicates `"less"` is passed as labelled argument `suffix`.
 Labelled arguments are detailed in the [Labelled Arguments](/docs/labels) tutorial.

 ### Anonymous Functions